 • Complete your application quickly and accurately, with our easy-to-use Secure Officio technology.

 • Pay the government filing fees

-• Gather supporting documents and submit them with your application to CIC.
+• Gather supporting documents and submit them with your application to IRCC.

-• Upon approval of your application, you will be advised report to the relevant CIC office to collect your card.
+• Upon approval of your application, you will be advised report to the relevant IRCC office to collect your card.